 Recognize a synthetic fiber from natural fiber : the test of fire.
 Remove a string from the material and burn it.
 If it burns quickly in a large, bright flame, giving off a smell of burnt paper: it is viscose.
 Other synthetic fibers like polyester will even burst into hard little balls of fire.
 Silk, wool and Kashmir burn easily, without emitting flames, and release an odor of burnt horns.

-Pure authentic pashmina is soft, lightweight, wrinkle-resistant and immediately warm to wear.
-It is labeled 100% cashmere and will NEVER be cheap.
+Finally it will have to be labeled 100% cashmere and will NEVER be cheap.